 It is undeniable that refrigerators are a necessary appliance in all households.
 The convenience of having cool, fresh food in the home and not having to run to the grocery store or the nearest restaurant for every meal can be taken for granted.
 But we are reminded of the cost of this convenience every time the monthly electricity bill needs to get paid.
 It’s easy to believe that there’s nothing you can do to impact the electricity costs of this large appliance, one that is always plugged in and running.
 But there are always ways we can be more energy efficient in our home, and determining how many watts a fridge uses is one step in the right direction.

 You might be surprised to find out that while it may seem that refrigerators use a lot of wattage, seeing as they are constantly on, they actually require less power consumption than other main electric appliances, such as an air conditioner, water heater, or clothes dryer.
-Payless Power answers the question “how many watts does a fridge use,” helping us to and determine what fridge’s contribute to our monthly bills, as well as a few ways we can improve our energy savings as quickly as today.
+Payless Power answers the question “how many watts does a fridge use,” helping us to and determine what fridge contributes to our monthly bills, as well as a few ways we can improve our energy savings as quickly as today.

 Calculating Average Wattage for Refrigerators

-Refrigerators are reactive devices that require additional power to start because they contain an electric motor, but significantly less watts to run as they remain on.
+Refrigerators are reactive devices that require additional power to start because they contain an electric motor, but significantly fewer watts to run as they remain on.
 They also have internal fans that run intermittently, and a defrost cycle that requires power.
 As you can see, there are many factors at play when it comes to the starting and running wattage of refrigerators.

 Monthly Cost of a Refrigerator